Uniformizable foliated projective structures along singular foliations: Introduction

 In the strongly uniformizable case, a single non-degenerate, non-parabolic singularity imposes, in the case where the ambient manifold is K\"ahler, the ``meromorphic complete integrability'' of the foliation:

 \begin{thm} Let \(\mathcal{F}\) be a foliation by curves on a compact complex K\"ahler manifold \(M\) of dimension \(n+1\) endowed with a strongly uniformizable foliated projective structure.
-If there exists a non-degenerate singularity of \(\mathcal{F}\) which is non-parabolic for the foliated projective structure, there exists an analytic space \(V\) of dimension~ \(n\), and a dominant meromorphic map \(f:M\dashrightarrow V\), such that the leaves of \(\mathcal{F}\) are contained in the fibers of~\(f\). \end{thm}
+If there exists a non-degenerate singularity of \(\mathcal{F}\) which is non-parabolic for the foliated projective structure, there exist an analytic space \(V\) of dimension \(n\) and a dominant meromorphic map \(f:M\dashrightarrow V\) such that the leaves of \(\mathcal{F}\) are contained in the fibers of~\(f\). \end{thm}

 In the case of surfaces, the K\"ahler hypothesis may be dismissed (Remark~\ref{rmk:fi_surfaces}).
 For a foliation with non-degenerate singularities and a foliated projective structure which makes them all parabolic, we have the following index theorem.
-It is an extension of Theorem~5.1 in~\cite{DG}, in which uniformizability plays no part.
+It is an extension of Theorem 5.1 in \cite{DG}, in which uniformizability plays no part.

 \begin{thm} Let \(M\) be a compact complex manifold of dimension \(n\), \(\mathcal{F}\) a holomorphic foliation by curves, all of whose singular points are non-degenerate, supporting a foliated projective structure for which they are all parabolic.
-Let \(\varphi(x_1,\ldots,x_{n+1})\) be a symmetric homogeneous polynomial of degree \(n+1\), and, for \(i=0,\ldots,n+1\), let \(\widehat{\varphi}_i(x_1,\ldots,x_n)\) be the symmetric homogeneous polynomial of degree~\(i\) defined by
+Let \(\varphi(x_1,\ldots,x_{n+1})\) be a symmetric homogeneous polynomial of degree \(n+1\), and, for \(i=0,\ldots,n+1\), let \(\widehat{\varphi}_i(x_1,\ldots,x_n)\) be the symmetric homogeneous polynomial of degree \(i\) defined by

 Then, \end{thm} Notice that the last sum does not include the term for \(k=0\).
-In this statement, as in the Baum-Bott index theorem (which will be used for its proof), evaluating a symmetric polynomial on the Chern polynomial of a virtual bundle consists in evaluating it at the associated Chern roots~\cite{baum-bott}.
-This last result imposes severe restrictions on the foliation, especially on manifolds of even dimensions.
+In this statement, as in the Baum-Bott index theorem (which will be used for its proof), evaluating a symmetric polynomial on the Chern polynomial of a virtual bundle consists in evaluating it at the associated Chern roots \cite{baum-bott}.

-\begin{corollary} Let \(M\) be a compact complex algebraic manifold of even dimension, \(\mathcal{F}\) a holomorphic foliation on \(M\) endowed with a foliated projective structure.
-Suppose that the singularities of \(\mathcal{F}\) are non-degenerate and non-dicritical (that, at each one of them, the ratios of the eigenvalues of the linear part of a vector field tangent to it are not all positive rationals), and that the foliated projective structure makes them all parabolic.
-Then, \(\mathcal{F}\) is not of general type (the Iitaka dimension of its canonical bundle \(K_\mathcal{F}\) is strictly smaller than the dimension of~\(M\)). \end{corollary}
+Our results imply that manifolds of even dimensions admitting strongly uniformizable foliated projective structures are very special: \begin{corollary} Let \(M\) be a compact complex algebraic manifold of even dimension, \(\mathcal{F}\) a holomorphic foliation by curves on \(M\) with only non-degenerate, non-dicritical singularities.
+If \(\mathcal{F}\) supports a strongly uniformizable foliated projective structure, \(\mathcal{F}\) is not of general type. \end{corollary}